Architecture and design

 Following the line of the rope through the Atrium leads to the gallery spaces located on three levels.
 One of the Museum's special features is the integration of exhibition and building design – for the exhibition designers colour was central to communicating stories about Australia.

 Loop and Uluru line

 The Uluru line begins at the Museum as the entrance canopy and sheltered walkway.
 It then swoops up into the loop, a great curve 30 metres high, before continuing as a wide red footpath past the Australian Institute of Aboriginal and Torres Strait Islander Studies.
 The Uluru line ends physically in a curled concrete ramp that, conceptually, continues north-west to Uluru (Ayers Rock).

 Garden of Australian Dreams

 The Garden of Australian Dreams is a symbolic landscape – large sculptural forms within a body of water, a little grass and a few trees.
 Encircled by the Museum, it provides an opportunity for visitors to stop and relax as they contemplate an artistic exploration of 'place' and 'home'.

-The Garden of Australian Dreams' design is based on a slice of central Australia.
+The design of the Garden of Australian Dreams is based on a slice of central Australia.
 A concrete surface depicts a highly coloured, stylised 'map' of the area; take one step and you travel the equivalent of 100 kilometres across the real landmass of the country.